Lords of the Fallen Best Class: Stats, Comparison & Tips

 Mournstead-Infantry-Class

 Mournstead Infantry is for those who don’t like mage builds but still try to play a little safe.
 You have a spear and a shield as starting weapons, so you can poke the opponents while also defending yourself.
 The stats distribution is not the best, but it is also not the worst.
-You get enough Strength, Agility, and Endurance in the start, so the main focus should be on allocating points to Vitality.
+You get enough Strength, Agility, and Endurance in the start, making it the best well-rounded class in-game.

 I prefer Exiled Stalker more than Mournstead Infantry due to my personal preference.
 However, Mournstead Infantry is better due to its stats points, armor set, and weapons.
 While the class is pretty good for a beginner, it is not the best one and definitely not the best-looking one.